 You will be awake during the procedure.
-You will lie on a table and put your feet in stirrups.
-Your healthcare provider may do a pelvic exam first to check for any problems.
 An ultrasound or hysteroscope (tube with a light and a camera on the end) may be used.
 This helps your healthcare provider see inside your uterus to find the best spot to get the tissue sample.
-Your healthcare provider will then insert a speculum into your vagina.
-This is the same tool used during a pap smear.
+He or she will then insert a speculum into your vagina.
+This is the same tool used during a Pap smear.
 The speculum allows your healthcare provider to see inside your vagina to your cervix.
 He or she may need to numb your cervix.
 Your healthcare provider will insert a small tube into your vagina and cervix to remove a piece of tissue from the lining of your uterus.
 The tissue sample will be sent to a lab to be tested.

 After your procedure:

 Do not get up until your healthcare provider says it is okay.
 When your healthcare provider sees that you are okay, you may be able to go home.
 You may have mild pain, cramping, or spotting for a few days after your procedure.